lingweizhu/qexp/README.md

+# q-exponential family for policy optimization
+This is the code base accompanying our paper "q-exponential family for policy optimization".

+We included heavy-tailed and light-tailed distributions.

-# Code submission for online learning experiments
+# online results
-Refer to the "q-exp online" directory for reproducing offline results

 All the run statistics are logged to a MySQL database server.
 The schema can be found in [`configs/schema/default-schema.yaml`](configs/schema/default-schema.yaml)
 ## How to run